Naza (artist): Early life and career beginnings (1955–1984)

-Naza was born and attended elementary school in Santa Cruz do Piauí, Piauí and high school in Fortaleza.
-She started university in Teresina and in 1976, moved to Brasília, where she began painting professionally.
-The same year she moved to Recife, where she lived for five years.
-It was here that Naza began developing her style, and made her first solo exhibition.
-Also in Recife, she had her daughter, Guiomar Rufino Lins e Silva in 1979.
+Naza was born in Santa Cruz do Piauí and completed her primary education there before attending high school in Fortaleza.
+She began university studies in Teresina and, in 1976, relocated to Brasília, where she began painting professionally.
+Later that year, she moved to Recife, where she lived for five years, held her first solo exhibition, and began refining her signature style.
+Her daughter, Guiomar Rufino Lins e Silva, was born in Recife in 1979.